AbyssSkb/Athena/README.md

 RECOGNIZER_ENGINE="google"           # Options: "google" or "azure"
 ```

-3. Configure `pyttsx3` for Linux user:
+3. Configure `pyttsx3` for Linux users:
 ```bash
 sudo apt update && sudo apt install espeak-ng libespeak1
 ```
-> **Note:** This step is only required for Linux user if voice output is not working.
+> **Note:** This step is only required for Linux users if voice output is not working.

 ## 🚀 Usage